skjdghsdjgsdj/noisy-gif-player/README.md

 ## How do I build one?

-These instructions assume macOS or Linux.
-You'll need to adapt the instructions or the code for Windows.
+You need a few parts as documented here, along with:

+* Some soldering experience
+* A 3D printer
+* A computer running macOS or Linux; for Windows, you will need to modify the `convert.sh` script to make it compatible (PRs welcome!)

 ### Step 1: Buy parts